Brazil prosecutors seek final settlement over Samarco dam disaster

-RIO DE JANEIRO, July 9 (Reuters) - Federal prosecutors in Brazil are seeking a definitive settlement with miner Samarco and it's shareholders, BHP Group (BHP.AX) and Vale (VALE3.SA), for damages caused by the rupture of a tailings dam in 2015, the lead prosecutor told Reuters.
+RIO DE JANEIRO (Reuters) -Federal prosecutors in Brazil are seeking a definitive settlement with miner Samarco and it’s shareholders, BHP Group and Vale, for damages caused by the rupture of a tailings dam in 2015, the lead prosecutor told Reuters.

 Carlos Bruno Ferreira da Silva, who is leading the task force responsible for the case, said in an interview this week that prosecutors felt a previous agreement - in which the companies agreed to pay around 20 billion reais ($3.80 billion)- had not been effective enough.